Cameron pleads for leaders' help to keep Britain in EU

-BRUSSELS (Reuters) - Prime Minister David Cameron said on Thursday he could see a pathway to a deal to keep Britain in the European Union after EU leaders told him at a summit in Brussels they would not accept discrimination against EU migrant workers in the UK.
+BRUSSELS (Reuters) - Prime Minister David Cameron urged European Union leaders on Thursday to agree to “substantial reforms” and demonstrate the kind of flexibility on migration that Britain needed for him to persuade voters to stay in the bloc.

-“Nothing is certain in life, nor in Brussels, but what I would say is there is a pathway to a deal in February,” Cameron told a news conference after a substantial discussion of Britain’s demands to renegotiate the terms of its membership of the 28-nation bloc before a referendum on whether to stay.

-In his longest address in more than five years of attending EU summits, the conservative leader told the 27 other national leaders over dinner that if they wanted to keep Britain in, they must address his voters’ concerns about curbing immigration.
+In his longest address in more than five years attending European Councils, Cameron told the 27 other national leaders over dinner that if they wanted to keep Britain in the EU at a referendum he has promised to hold within two years, they must address British voters’ concerns about immigration.

-European Council President Donald Tusk, who chaired the session, said he was more optimistic after the discussion that an accord could be reached in February on all four key British demands because Cameron was looking for a “fair compromise”.

-He said Britain’s bid to deny EU migrants access to in-work benefits - an income supplement for the lower paid - for four years had caused the most difficulty.

-Britain wants guarantees that the euro zone will not gang up to discriminate against the City of London financial center in regulation.
-Hollande said countries outside the euro must not be allowed to prevent further integration of the euro zone.

-Polish Prime Minister Beate Szydlo, whose country has approaching a million citizens living in Britain, left the meeting without speaking to reporters.
+But despite some warm words of encouragement from European leaders, his push to curb welfare payments to migrants from the bloc was challenged by some for potentially breaking EU principles of non-discrimination and free movement of people.

+“The levels of migration we have seen in a relatively short period of time are unprecedented, including the pressures this places on communities and public services.
+This is a major concern of the British people that is undermining support for the European Union,” Cameron said in remarks relayed by British officials.

+His proposal to make European immigrants to Britain wait four years before claiming “in-work” benefits - income supplements to people in lower paid jobs - has been roundly criticized for breaking EU law banning discrimination.

+An EU aide said Tusk wanted to give everyone a chance to speak their mind on Thursday night with a view to seeking a deal at the next summit in mid-February.

-Earlier, she and the leaders of three other ex-communist central European countries said in a joint statement they would not accept any change in EU laws that would mean discrimination against their citizens or limit their freedom of movement.
+Poland, Hungary, Slovakia and the Czech Republic, known as the Visegrad Group, said in a statement they would reject any British demand to change EU laws that would mean discrimination against their citizens or limit their freedom of movement.

 For many Europeans born east of the Iron Curtain, that freedom is a touchstone of their post-Cold War liberation.